taunoe/arduino-dark-theme/README.md

 ![Arduino Sketchbook location](https://github.com/taunoe/arduino-dark-theme/blob/master/screenshots/arduino_preference_red.png)

-In my case /home/tauno/Arduino (on a Mac) or on windows this would be typically be as a sub-folder of  your "documents" folder at %HOMEDRIVE%%HOMEPATH%\Documents\Arduino
+In my case /home/tauno/Arduino (on a Mac) or on Windows this would be typically be as a sub-folder of  your "documents" folder at %HOMEDRIVE%%HOMEPATH%\Documents\Arduino

 Go to that location and make new folder **theme**